ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 In the gallery there were many family portraits, but they could have little to fix the attention of a stranger.
 Elizabeth walked in quest of the only face whose features would be known to her.
-At last it arrested her--and she beheld a striking resemblance to Mr. Darcy, with such a smile over the face as she remembered to have sometimes seen when he looked at her.
+At last it arrested her -- and she beheld a striking resemblance to Mr. Darcy, with such a smile over the face as she remembered to have sometimes seen when he looked at her.
 She stood several minutes before the picture, in earnest contemplation, and returned to it again before they quitted the gallery.